Blog

 ROI of EDI

-However, companies evaluating EDI implementation often raise an important question: What is the return on investment (ROI) of EDI?
-Understanding this means looking not only at the cost of EDI—including software, infrastructure, and full-time staff for on-premise solutions, or in the case of managed services, factors like provider expertise, scalability, integration capabilities, service level agreements (SLAs), and ongoing support—but also at the value it delivers in terms of cost savings, process efficiency, and long-term scalability.
-In this blog, we explore the economic justification for adopting EDI, breaking down its components, cost structures, and how organizations across industries—from retail to automotive—are capitalizing on its benefits.
+For decades, Electronic Data Interchange (EDI) has been a crucial technology for streamlining supply chain operations.
+It allows businesses to electronically exchange standard business documents—such as purchase orders, invoices, and shipping notices—between trading partners using standardized formats.
+However, companies evaluating EDI implementation often raise an important question: What is the ROI of EDI (return on investment)?
+Understanding this means looking not only at the cost of EDI—including software, infrastructure, and support for on-premise solutions, or in the case of managed services, factors like provider expertise, scalability, integration capabilities, service level agreements (SLAs), and ongoing support—but also at the value it delivers in terms of cost savings, process efficiency, and long-term scalability.
+Equally important is recognizing the qualitative ROI—such as improved trading partner trust, greater organizational agility, and the reputational strength that comes with consistently accurate and timely transactions.

 Table of Contents